This completely open source project breaks down into four main parts.

 "In geology and other related disciplines, seismic noise is a generic name for a relatively persistent vibration of the ground, due to a multitude of causes, that is a non-interpretable or unwanted component of signals recorded by seismometers."

 Most useful sensitive seismometers utilize a mechanical moving element with a fixed resonant frequency.
 Because noise by definition is a composite of a wide range of frequencies, for our purposes this device must not have any significant frequency biases.
-It must be relatively blind to the frequencies in its band.
+It must be relatively neutral to all the frequencies in its band.
 Mechanical designs therefore can't be used for this purpose.
-Piezoelectic seismic accelerometers are practically frequency independent for seismic purposes and these "geophones" are commercially available, but they are usually insensitive and best used for strong man-made signals in geological exploration.
-However, piezoelectric pressure sensors still have the potential for extremely high sensitivity.
-They have no moving parts or resonant frequencies in the seismic range, they have minimal frequency biases and are widely avaiable in the form of extremely inexpensive ($0.11) but high quality microphone elements.
+Piezoelectic seismic accelerometers are practically frequency independent for seismic purposes and these "geophones" are commercially available, but they are usually very insensitive and they are best used for strong man-made signals in geological exploration.
+However, piezoelectric pressure sensors still have the theoretical potential for extremely high sensitivity.
+They have no moving parts or resonant frequencies in the seismic range, they have minimal frequency biases and are widely avaialble in the form of extremely inexpensive but high quality microphone elements.
 Because of the need for frequency independent noise floor analysis, I needed to design an ultrasensitive inertial piezo instument that pushes its seismic sensitivity to the very limit of what is possible.
-The other goal is to extract 3D directional information - in other words, to be able to ask "where is the noise coming from?" in addition to "How loud is it?" in real time.
+The other goal is to extract 3D directional information - in other words, to be able to ask "where is the noise (mostly) coming from?" in addition to "How loud is it?" in real time.
 This has not been done before.